Merging Data

 CRMContactsHTTP<API call>dbo.contacts

-You can create the required source columns using Excel formulas.
+Ensure that the source data includes columns that match the primary keys in the target table.
+You can create the necessary source columns using Excel formulas.

 Merging Data to Views